 Zsanara Hoskins brings 20 years experience in education and human services to The Black Book Exchange Box.
 She is passionate about helping others discover their gifts and believes that education extends far beyond the classroom.
 As Chief Operating Officer of TBBEB, she advocates for equity and representation for people of color and works to change systems by removing barriers so that all have the opportunity to achieve greatness.

 Kendra R. McNeil

-Kendra McNeil is the founder of multicultural bookshop and literary platform, We Are LIT.
-She is Chief Operating Officer of TBBEB.
+Kendra McNeil is the founder of the multicultural bookshop and literary platform, We Are LIT.
+She is the Chief Book Nerd Officer of The Black Book Exchange Box and serves as a project lead for the Grand Rapids Neighborhood Match Fund project in support of TBBEB.
 Her work centers around creating a culture and a lifestyle around literature in the local community and beyond.
 McNeil is an avid traveler and lover of books.